oob-skulden/Rivus/INTEGRATION.md

 git commit --no-verify

 Please don't bypass unless you have a good reason and plan to fix the issue soon.

+### Excluding Files

+If you need to exclude test fixtures or third-party code, add patterns to `.zimaraignore`:

+# .zimaraignore
+tests/fixtures/*    # Intentional fake secrets for testing

+Document why you're excluding files in comments.
 ```

 Make it part of onboarding.
 New people set up hooks on day one.